ondt/arduino-snake/README.md

 # Video: https://youtu.be/k6CHJ9VKTnY

-# Tutorial :loudspeaker:
+# Tutorial
-1. Get the parts, install [Arduino IDE](https://www.arduino.cc/en/Main/Software), install drivers for Arduino (if you have Arduino clone AND you are using Windows for some strange reason)
+1. Get the parts, install [Arduino IDE](https://www.arduino.cc/en/Main/Software), install drivers for Arduino (if you have Arduino clone AND you are using Windows)
 2. Copy-paste [the code](https://github.com/ondt/arduino-snake/blob/master/Snake.ino) into Arduino IDE
 3. Install the `LedControl` library using Arduino IDE [Library Manager](https://www.arduino.cc/en/Guide/Libraries#toc2)
 4. Wire everything up _(see the Wiring Diagram)_